ibm-cloud-docs/cloud-infrastructure/ha-3-tier.md

 ### Virtual Servers

 Servers in each of the 3-tiers have different requirements.
-When you provision your virtual servers, you have multiple options fir virtual server profiles: Balanced, Compute and Memory.
+When you provision your virtual servers, you have multiple options for virtual server profiles: Balanced, Compute and Memory.
 The vCPU to memory ratio varies across the different profiles, but within the profile the ratio is constant.
 Within a profile, the number of vCPU and memory increases along with the bandwidth performance.
 Use the following information when provisioning your servers.

 |Tier|Server requirements|
 |---|---|